Clinton v. City of New York: Critical response

 Steven F. Huefner wrote that "Although the Presentment Clause analysis of the Line Item Veto Act has superficial appeal, it ultimately does not withstand scrutiny", arguing that the Court should have relied on the nondelegation doctrine in order to invalidate the Act, as it provided a superior basis for such a decision.
 Huefner named two main implications of the Court's refusal to use the nondelegation doctrine.
 First, it suggests that the Court seems unready or unwilling to alter the existing interpretation of the nondelegation doctrine.
 Second, the Court has shown that it is willing to rely upon alternative rationales to achieve the same result "as would a more robust nondelegation doctrine rationale".
 This approach is significant because in theory, such a rationale could endanger previously accepted delegations to the executive.

 Roy E. Brownell II criticized the Clinton administration for its exercise of the Line Item Veto Act, charging that it should have restricted its cancellation powers only to statutory provisions that remain in the realm of national security.
 He argued that had the Clinton administration limited its use of the Line Item Veto Act in this fashion, it would have ensured that when the constitutionality of the Act was inevitably challenged, the challenge would have been based on terms most favorable to the Executive.
 Brownell suggested that a test case brought forth on the grounds of national security would have likely acknowledged the existence of "National Security Rescission", "a narrow statutory construction limiting the area of presidential cancellation power to within the field of national security.
 Such a result ... would have assured that the President maintained cancellation authority over a sixth of the federal budget."

-Steven G. Calabresi argued that although the Court had denied this, the instant decision was really a "Nondelegation doctrine case masquerading as a bicameralism and presentment case".
+Steven G. Calabresi argued that although the Court had denied this, the decision was really a "Nondelegation doctrine case masquerading as a bicameralism and presentment case".
 He also suggested that this decision was "the blockbuster separation of powers case of the Rehnquist years".